yabirgb/crdt/README.md

 servers build.
-Its task in the program is to build each server, populate it's list of servers and communicate with the frontend for tasks like deleting a node or watching a video in a node (the idea is that this class is like the load balancer or the router that matches your location with the right server).
+Its task in the program is to build each server, populate it's list of servers and communicate with the frontend for tasks like deleting a node or watching a video in a node (the idea is that this class acts like the load balancer or the router that matches your location with the right server).

 The main script is a [sanic
 server](https://github.com/huge-success/sanic).
 I've choosen sanic because is a flask like framework that can work asyncronously.
-I've created a task with it that every 2 seconds performs the merge operation for a certain server each time (to see the interface working only one node communicate with 5 nodes each time).
+I've created a task with it that every 2 seconds performs the merge operation for a certain server each time (to test the interface working only one node communicate with 5 nodes each time).
 Also sanic provides the API endpoints for the web interface to operate on the program.
+I've choosen to build a web interface because it emulates the activity proposed in the exercise while I can easily manage the state of the system.

 ### Things that I changed